orange-cloudfoundry/orange-cf-bosh-cli/README.md

 Then, log into the container with ssh: <code>ssh -p 2222 -i <path to your rsa private key> bosh@127.0.0.1</code>

 The password in this case is completely disabled.
 By default, the file containing the public key (~/.ssh/authorized_keys) is overwrited after container restart or update.
-By setting the variable SSH_PUBLIC_KEY_DONT_OVERWRITE=true, this file is not overwrited it it already exist and not empty.
+By setting the variable SSH_PUBLIC_KEY_DONT_OVERWRITE=true, this file is not overwrited if it already exists and is not empty.

 ### How to use it using "Docker Bosh Release"